 The higher-risk groups for severe coronavirus illness include almost everyone with dementia, and many older family carers.

 Visit the NHS website for the latest medical advice to protect yourself and others.

 Advice for everyone

-This gradual easing of national restrictions has been made possible by the national vaccination programme, by more widespread testing and by people following guidance during past lockdowns.
-This has all meant far fewer people are now going into hospital with COVID-19.
+The easing of national restrictions has been made possible by the national vaccination programme, by more widespread testing and by people following guidance during past lockdowns.
+This has meant fewer people are going into hospital with COVID-19 than previously.